 Reflecting on his early life as a blasphemer and violent man, the apostle Paul said, “I was shown mercy because I acted in ignorance and unbelief” (1 Tim.
 1:13).
 Paul, who was formerly known as Saul, thought of himself as a God-fearing man.
 But when Jesus confronted him on the road to Damascus, he realized he didn’t really know anything about God.
 He was the first kind of unbeliever – the ignorant kind.

 In contrast, the Pharisees who scorned Jesus were the second kind.
 They met the Son of God in person and heard him proclaim the good news of the kingdom, yet they rejected him.
 They mocked him, they hated him, and they tried to kill him.
-These guys weren’t agnostics.
-They were murderers and abusive men (Matt.
+These guys weren’t agnostics; they were violent men, even murderers (Matt.
 23:34).
 They were the original nose-punching preachers.
 Not only did they refuse to enter the kingdom of heaven, but they hindered others from entering as well (Matt.
 23:13).

 Every unbeliever is either like Saul (ignorant and unaware of God’s goodness) or like the Pharisees (hard-hearted and violently opposed to it).
 But here’s the thing: we all start out like Saul.